jonnu/eichhornchen/docs/specification.md

 	Queue system should show names of objects in the queue, but only allow in a 'first come first serve' download order. (to make things fair)

-------EXTRA-----
+	Prices can be 'recommended' to machines..machines then make up quote to user.
+		Machines don't print until user has agreed/paid.

+---EXPANSION---
+Adding other types of cnc machines, (plotters, mills, lathes)
+	there is a huge market of cnc machines out there that have idle time should not have to stick to just 3d printing.

+---EXTRA---

 STOCK PILE
 Some things are very common to be printed out, these are mainly sets for printer parts.
 	 A user selects what machine they want, i3, rostock, prusa i2, mendel max, blah blah, and can order right away, no hassle.

 These can be stock piled for users to simply click on and order (this can be done be us(me)) But also by machines.

-3d DESIGN
+--3d DESIGN

 Some people are worthless at designing things, this can be a place for people to design and print for others.
-This increases costs drastically.
+This increases costs drastically. and maybe site activity.

-BLOG
+--BLOG

-Typical blog for keeping users updated...writing tips and things
+Typical blog for keeping users updated...writing tips and and other stuff. (websites like Ponoko are fairly active at this and .
+So this doesn't have to be a backbreaker to compete.

+--FAQ
+Answers typical questions.
+	Why us
+	who are we
+	how much
+	machines used
+	Other cnc methods?

+--IRC freenode channel

+--